How to Calm Anxiety at Night

 In addition to the techniques mentioned and talking with a therapist, those with severe anxiety may want to seek other treatments.
 These alternative methods can include ketamine treatments, which have been shown to potentially reduce symptoms of anxiety, depression, PTSD, and continuous discomfort.

 Ketamine is an FDA-approved medication that has been safely used for decades, and it is now emerging as a highly efficient treatment for a diverse range of challenging conditions.
 One of the more recent uses for ketamine has been for treating sadness that cannot be managed through traditional medication.
 Ketamine has also been used for those suffering from anxiety disorders, including generalized anxiety and social anxiety disorders.

-Klarisana provides IM ketamine therapy (Ketamine for Non-Anesthetic Indications (KNAI) at our centers in Texas, Colorado, and New Mexico.
+Klarisana provides IM ketamine therapy (Ketamine for Non-Anesthetic Indications (KNAI) at our centers in Texas and Colorado.
 Our expert team creates tailored therapy plans that combine intramuscular ketamine therapy with psychotherapy and other treatments to assist you in rediscovering the full life you may have thought forever lost.